node-loader/node-loader-http/README.md

 ## Composition

-If you wish to combine import maps with other NodeJS loaders, you may do so by using [node-loader-core](https://github.com/node-loader/node-loader-core).
+If you wish to combine http loader with other NodeJS loaders, you may do so by using [node-loader-core](https://github.com/node-loader/node-loader-core).